Presentation

 Context

-An indispensable driver for knowledge production and reflection on practice, research contributes to the evolution and improvement of healthcare practices and to the raising awareness among healthcare professionals and citizens to end-of-life issues.
+An indispensable lever for knowledge production and reflection on action, research contributes to the evolution and improvement of healthcare practices and to the acculturation of healthcare professionals and citizens to end-of-life issues.

-From drug research to philosophy, economics, and public health, this field encompasses a wide variety of disciplines and approaches.
-However, likely due to its complexity and disciplinary fragmentation, it remains insufficiently structured at the national level and lacks international visibility.
+From drug research to philosophy, economics and public health, this research covers a wide variety of disciplines and approaches and, no doubt because of this complexity and disciplinary compartmentalization, it still remains insufficiently structured at national level and not very visible internationally.

-The French National Platform for End-of-Life Research was established in 2018 to improve the quality of French research in this field and to facilitate exchanges among researchers, enabling greater collaboration around structuring projects and shared themes.
+The National End-of-Life Research Platform project was created in 2018 to improve the quality of French research in this field and facilitate exchanges between researchers, giving them the opportunity to collaborate more around structuring projects and unifying themes.

-The Platform aims to foster interdisciplinary collaboration, promote collaborative approaches, and support methodological innovations that take into account the specificities of end-of-life situations and the vulnerabilities of patients.
+The Platform seeks to foster disciplinary interfaces, collaborative approaches and methodological innovations that take into account the specificities of the complex realities of the end of life and the vulnerabilities of the sick person.

-It is funded by the Ministry of Higher Education and Research, the Ministry of Labor, Health, Solidarity and Families.
+It is funded by the Ministry of Higher Education, Research and Space and the Ministry of Health, Families, Autonomy and People with Disabilities.
 It is supported by the Maison des sciences humaines et environnementales (MSHE) of the Université Marie et Louis Pasteur.

-Following the reaffirmation of support for the Platform and its role in developing this field of research under the national plan for the development of palliative care and end-of-life support 2021-2024, its activities are continuing in line with measure 28 "Develop and support research" of the Ten-year strategy for supportive care 2024-2034 to strengthen palliative care, pain management and end-of-life support.
+After support for the Platform in its role of developing this research was clearly reaffirmed as part of the national plan for the development of palliative care and end-of-life support 2021-2024, its actions continue in line with measure 28 "Develop and support research" of the Ten-year strategy for supportive care 2024-2034 to strengthen palliative care, pain management and end-of-life support.

-Download the document "Pour une action coordonnée sur la fin de vie"
+Download document "Pour une action coordonnée sur la fin de vie"

 Missions

-- Gather research strengths in the field of end-of-life.
+- Gather research forces in the end-of-life field.

 - Create spaces for interdisciplinary exchange and optimize links between researchers and clinicians at regional, national and international levels.

-- To promote awareness and recognition of end-of-life research, and to interest learned societies, research institutes and political decision-makers in it.
+- Make end-of-life research known and recognized, and interest learned societies, research institutes and political decision-makers in it.

 Actions

-- Maintain an online national directory of researchers.
+- Feeding a national directory of online researchers.

 - Conduct annual surveys.